vict-shevchenko/reactive-mobx-form/README.md

  3. Preferable over own solutions(I hope it to be)

  ## Capabilities
+ Its now possible:
- 1. Its now possible to reder simple one level forms
+ 1. Reder simple one level forms
- 2. Fiels can be validated
- 3. Form can be submitted
+ 2. Validate fields, see **validatorjs** docs
+ 3. Submit a form

  ## Dependancy
  reactive-mobx-forms depends directly on [validatorjs](https://github.com/skaterdav85/validatorjs) library.
 It is small, effective and scalable.